infotexture/ot-mkdocs-demo/docs/reference/dita-v2-0-support.md

 ## DITA-OT 3.6

-DITA-OT 3.6 adds support for additional DITA 2.0 features.
+DITA-OT 3.6 added support for additional DITA 2.0 features.

--   Where earlier DITA versions relied on the `object` to embed media in DITA source files, DITA 2.0 provides new `audio` and `video` elements that correspond to their HTML5 equivalents.
+-   Where earlier DITA versions relied on the `object` element to embed media in DITA source files, DITA 2.0 provides new `audio` and `video` elements that correspond to their HTML5 equivalents.
 -   For HTML5 compatibility, the new emphasis domain adds support for the `strong` and `em` elements in addition to the existing `b` and `i` elements in the highlighting domain.
 -   The troubleshooting domain has been updated with additional constructs that can be used to provide detailed diagnostic information.
 -   Several obsolete elements and attributes have been removed from DITA 2.0, including: